-2.2.2 Agenda for Active Sensors Architecture
+(b) Agenda for Active Sensors Architecture

-An active sensor controls a certain variable of the technical process and independently reports certain changes of the controlled variable to the control component at arbitrary time instants.
+In this architecture, active sensors control certain variables of the technical process and independently report certain changes of the controlled variable to the control component at arbitrary time instants.
 Such a report immediately triggers a handling operation within the control component.
-The active sensors architecture is applicable to systems with only active sensors.